Inspiring Before & After Photos of Campers with Painted Cabinets

 This post may contain affiliate links.

 Are you on the fence about whether or not it’s a good idea to paint your RV walls or cabinets?
 Or trying to decide between buying an older RV to save some money or getting a newer one with a nicer interior?
+These photos will change your mind.

-Paint can be the cheapest way to completely transform an RV.
+Painted camper cabinets and walls can be the cheapest way to completely transform an RV.

 1. Travel Trailer Painted White Throughout